 Amsterdam Weather in April

 If you are coming to Amsterdam in April and wondering about the weather I have to say it is actually a pretty good month to visit weather wise.
 April is actually one of the driest months in Amsterdam and although you will be experience some rain in Amsterdam in April it is likely to be small showers that won’t last too long.
+For some inspiration on what to do on a rainy day in Amsterdam click here!

 In 2019 April actually had the best weather of the year in my opinion as there were a few rain showers but on the whole it was a sunny month but didn’t get to the uncomfortable heat of the summer.